Architect with more than 30 years’ experience in low energy architecture

-Peter Clegg joined Cape Farewell on the March 2005 Art/Science Expedition, joining the Noorderlicht locked in ice at Tempelfjorden, just north of the 79th parallel, Svalbard.
+Peter Clegg joined Cape Farewell on the 2005 Art/Science Expedition, battling temperatures of -30°C to join the Noorderlicht locked in ice at Tempelfjorden, Svalbard just north of the 79th parallel.